KratosMultiphysics/Kratos/INSTALL.md

 #### MacOS

-There is no dedicate support for parallel builds in MacOS but Linux options should behave very similarly.
+There is no dedicated support for parallel builds in MacOS, but Linux options should behave very similarly.
 If you detect a problem please inform us and we will try to update this section with the specifics.

 ### Building Environment